Winsford United F.C.: History

 This successful team was broken up however, when manager Mike McKenzie moved on to local rivals Witton Albion.
-After a few more seasons in the bottom half of the Northern Premier League Premier Division and another local derby in the FA Cup first round – this time against Chester City – the club were relegated three times in four seasons.
+After a few more seasons in the bottom half of the Northern Premier League Premier Division and another local derby on November 15th 1997 in the FA Cup first round – this time against Chester City – the club were relegated three times in four seasons.
 At the start of the 2003–04 season, they found themselves in the North West Counties Division Two.

 They were finally promoted, on 24 April 2007, to the North West Counties Football League Division One and secured the Division 2 title on 28 April 2007.
-Manager Joe Gibiliru left in the Summer of 2009 and Terry Murphy, former Middlewich Town F.C. manager, was brought in as replacement.
-Although at the back end of August 2009 Murphy left the club due to family reasons and his assistant, Mike Alcock, was promoted to Manager.
+Manager Joe Gibiliru left in the summer of 2009 and Terry Murphy, former Middlewich Town F.C. manager, was brought in as replacement.
+However, at the back end of August 2009 Murphy left the club due to family reasons and his assistant, Mike Alcock, was promoted to manager.

 Alcock did not, however, last long as at the beginning of September 2009 he was forced to resign due to ill health and coach Tony Ledwards was promoted to manager.
 In March 2010, Ledwards stepped down as manager after a poor run of results and the club was taken over by a co-management team of Mike Alcock and Dave Twite, who effectively saved the team from relegation.
 At the end of the 2009–10 season, Alcock and Twite decided not to continue as managers and became involved in coaching and scouting roles instead.

-Chris Willcock was announced as the new manager and later named Ian Street as his assistant, it was to be Willcock's second spell in charge of the club after leading them to promotion from North West Counties Division Two in 2007, Chris Willcock resigned as the Blues manager in early 2011 and assistant Ian Street was appointed as the new boss.
+Chris Willcock was announced as the new manager and later named Ian Street as his assistant, it was to be Willcock's second spell in charge of the club after leading them to promotion from North West Counties Division Two in 2007, Chris Willcock resigned as the Blues' manager in early 2011 and assistant Ian Street was appointed as the new manager.

-Street was to remain in charge of the team in for the rest of the season and under his management, Winsford won the North West Counties Football League Challenge Cup, defeating New Mills F.C. in the final.
+Street was to remain in charge of the team in for the rest of the season.
+Under his management, Winsford won the North West Counties Football League Challenge Cup, defeating New Mills F.C. in the final.